CaelusSantannaBiorobotics/GZ-PX4-docker/README.md

 docker compose build
 ```

-If there is no gpu on your pc, you have to comment the docker-compose.override.yml file
+If there is no gpu on your pc, you have to comment the docker-compose.override.yml file.

+## Run

 Run the container